svenkreiss/databench/docs/frontend.rst

 Extensions
 ++++++++++

-Math with MathJax, Twitter Bootstrap, Font Awesome and many more work together well with Databench in the frontend.
+Databench is supposed to go out of your way and work well with many frontend frameworks and tools.
+For example, it works well with Twitter Bootstrap, Font Awesome, MathJax, and many more.